 Research and Reference Books

-And this printable activity by Teaching with Tamara allows kids to practice their dictionary skills while looking up some homonyms.
+This printable activity by Teaching with Tamara allows kids to practice their dictionary skills while looking up some homonyms.
 When I SAW this resource, I knew it would be JUST RIGHT for this CURRENT blog post! 🙂

 3…2…1…blastoff!
 Give your kids a chance to practice their research skills and learn about the planets with this freebie by Imaginative Teacher!
 Students could use this activity to practice with encyclopedias, and the product also includes a list of suggested websites the kids can use to research this topic!